holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/06_skills_assessment_2/lesson_plan.md

 ### Homework

-- Finish up to and including Problem 2.2
+- Finish up to and including Problem 2.2 of `Skills Assessment Worksheet`